mdn/content/files/en-us/web/css/css_namespaces/index.md

 The **CSS namespaces** module defines the syntax for using {{glossary("namespace", "namespaces")}} in CSS.

-CSS isn't just for HTML.
-A single stylesheet may be used to style SVG, MathML, XML, HTML, each of which has a different namespace, or a document containing multiple namespaces.
-Element tag names are not all unique to a single language.
-For example, The `<a>` element isn't limited to HTML.
-You may want to use different CSS style for your SVG differently than for your HTML links, or ensure that {{domxref("Document.querySelectorAll", "querySelectorAll(\"a\")")}} selects the right kind of element.
-[The `@namespace` rule](/en-US/docs/Web/CSS/@namespace), defined in this module, enable distinguishing between same-named elements in different namespaces.
+CSS isn't just for styling HTML.
+A stylesheet may be used to style SVG, MathML, XML, or HTML, each of which has a different namespace or a document containing multiple namespaces.
+Element tag names are not unique to a single language.
+For example, the `<a>` element isn't limited to HTML.
+You may want to use different CSS style for your SVG differently than for your HTML links or ensure that {{domxref("Document.querySelectorAll", "querySelectorAll(\"a\")")}} selects the right kind of element.
+The [`@namespace`](/en-US/docs/Web/CSS/@namespace) at-rule defined in this module enables distinguishing between same-named elements in different namespaces.

 The `@namespace` rule is used for declaring a default namespace and for binding namespaces to namespace prefixes.
 The namespaces module also defines the syntax for using these prefixes to represent namespace-qualified names.
 That's it.
-What a name means, or if the name is even valid, depends on the context and host language.
+What a name means or if the name is even valid depends on the context and host language.

 ## Reference